Lima (footballer, born 1999)

-Guilherme Natan de Lima (born 9 May 1999), commonly known as Lima, is a Brazilian professional footballer who plays as a midfielder for Guarani.
+Guilherme Natan de Lima (born 9 May 1999), commonly known as Lima, is a Brazilian professional footballer who plays as a midfielder for Náutico on loan from Guarani.

 Club career

 Born in Chapecó, Santa Catarina, Lima started his career at Avaí before moving to hometown side Chapecoense in 2014.
 He made his first team debut on 9 February 2017, coming on as a late substitute for Bryan Mascarenhas in a 0–2 away loss against Cruzeiro in the Primeira Liga.

 Lima subsequently returned to the youth setup, and was loaned to São Paulo's under-20 squad on 1 March 2018.
 He returned to Chape in 2019, and was definitely promoted to the main squad for the 2020 campaign.

 On 17 July 2020, Lima renewed his contract until 2023.
 He scored his first senior goal on 11 March of the following year, netting the opener in a 2–1 home win against Avaí.